Iraq–Lebanon relations: Political relations

 Both countries are members of the Arab League and the Group of 77.

 Cultural relations

-Some figures in the Shiite political party and paramilitary group Hezbollah have close personal ties with the religious hierarchy in Najaf, and some Lebanese Shiites trace their family origins back to Iraq.

 In 2023, both countries lifted visa requirements for their citizens.

 Military relations

 In December 2021, Lebanon and Iraq signed a defense-related memorandum of understanding, related to developing bilateral military relations between the two countries.

 In May, Iraqi Prime Minister Mohammed Shia' al-Sudani reaffirmed the country's support for Lebanon politically and militarily.
 Al-Sudani "Emphasized Iraq’s continued commitment to providing support and solidarity, especially in confronting the ongoing Israeli aggression and any threats to Lebanon’s security and sovereignty.”

 Additionally, both countries contain militant groups part of the Axis of Resistance.

 Economic relations

 On 29 March 2025, Iraq agreed to extend its fuel supply agreement with Lebanon for another six months to help alleviate Lebanon’s ongoing power crisis.
 The deal, initially established in July 2021, involves Iraq supplying heavy fuel oil in exchange for Lebanese services, including healthcare for Iraqi citizens.
 Lebanon then swaps the fuel for gas oil to run its struggling power plants, which have faced worsening shortages amid the country’s financial crisis.